shaedoty/starter-restaurant-reservation/README.md

 `PUT`|`/tables/:table_id/seat`| Updates a table with a reservation Id and changes status to "seated".
 `DELETE`|`/tables/:table_id/seat`| Updates a table by deleting reservation Id and changes status to "finished".

+## Installation

+1. Fork and clone this repository.
+2. Run cp ./back-end/.env.sample ./back-end/.env.
+3. Update the ./back-end/.env file with the connection  URL's to your ElephantSQL database instance.
+4. Run cp ./front-end/.env.sample ./front-end/.env.
+5. You should not need to make changes to the ./front-end/.env file unless you want to connect to a backend at a location other than http://localhost:5001.
+6. Run npm install to install project dependencies.
+7. Run npm run start:dev to start your server in development mode.